anairo98/openshift-training/docs/Session7.md

 ### Task 1: Deploying Jenkins

+To increase the speed of development and decrease the time to market, the dev team wants to deploy the wealthapp via a Jenkins Pipeline on Openshift.
+You are tasked to deploy Jenkins in a namespace.

 1. In the Developer Console go to the menu entry "+Add" and choose "All services" from the Developer Catalog.

 2. Search for "Jenkins", click on the one first with persistent storage and then on "Instantiate Template".